kmpf/uap/doc/source/introduction.rst

 ==================================

 The steps and connections are the building blocks of the analysis graph.
-Steps are the nodes and connections are the edges of the ananlysis graph.
+Steps are the nodes and connections are the edges of the analysis graph.
 That graph has to be a directed acyclic graph (DAG).
 This implies that every step has one or more parent steps, which may in turn have parents themself.